This is a guest post by Arthur J. Chartrand, Counsel, and Administrator for the National Home Service Contract Association (NHSCA)

 As homeowners, you have to live under a rock these days not to have certain lifetime or lifestyle plans in place.
 In today’s world, there are many versions of service and warranty plans for life, health, your personal goods and your home.
 Without them, most would say you are way behind and perhaps even in danger, both financially and physically.

 If you are a homeowner and have experienced the syndrome of costly repairs to any of your home appliances, you would be wise to consider the benefits versus costs of a home warranty contract.
 Due to the many economic challenges faced by families, many are remaining in their homes for a longer period of time.
 This results in aging appliances and the potential for costly repairs.
 A home warranty (service contract) with a quality member of the National Home Service Contract Association is the solution for homeowners.

-Before we delve further into the benefits of a home warranty contract, consider how you currently utilize other products to protect yourself, your lifestyle and your family.
+Before we delve further into the benefits of a home warranty contract, consider how you, the homeowner, currently utilize other products to protect yourself, your lifestyle and your family.

 Personal Health Plan: This would include exercise and proper diet.
 Always a complex plan that is hard to apply, yet unwise to ignore.